 Improving Investment Returns Through Risk Management

 It is often said that asset allocation is the most important source of performance.
 The statement is only true to a point.
 The impact of asset allocation, while profound, is only one variable among many.
-If anything, potential price changes in stocks within their market, or of equity markets relative to one another, are far greater than those of asset classes.
+If anything, potential price changes in stocks within their market, or of equity markets relative to one another, are far greater than those of asset classes (view examples).
 Asset allocation decisions simply impact a much larger portion of any portfolio.
-The benefits of asset allocation alone, when guided by sound principles and executed with the courage of conviction, are illustrated below, using a single-market model, that allocates exposure weightings among cash, bonds and equities.
+The benefits of asset allocation alone are illustrated below.
+Featured is a single-market model, that allocates exposure weightings among cash, bonds and equities.
 As a deliberate provocation, performance of globally investing Swiss Pension funds is shown alongside the model.
 Readers should be aware that the model is geared not toward maximising returns (a task it is not equipped to achieve).
 Rather, the allocation’s sole focus is to avoid risk, whenever deemed appropriate.
 In the final analysis, risk and reward can’t be separated from one another.
 ‘Good risk’ will manifest in positive returns, and ‘poor risk’ translates into frequent.
 An asset that may be deemed reasonably safe today could morph into a high risk holding tomorrow.
 The model seeks to identify such changes and acts accordingly.

 Three Choices, One Objective